peterpeterparker/web-social-share/README.md

 ### NodeJS

 Due to an [open issue in Stencil regarding ESM entry points](https://github.com/ionic-team/stencil/issues/2826), ESM resolution support in NodeJS for this package has been manually fixed by overriding the `module` field in _package.json_.
-As long as your dev server / bundler supports the `module` fields, you should be able to load the JS for the component like this:
+As long as your dev server / bundler supports the `module` field, you should be able to `import` the component like this:
 ```js
 import 'web-social-share';
 ```

-> Note: as noted in the linked issue, one caveate is that this entry file uses template literals inside dynamic imports (e.g. `import(${x})`) so make sure this feature also supported by your environemt.
+> _Note: as noted in the linked issue, one caveat is that this entry file uses template literals inside dynamic imports (e.g. `import(${x})`) so make sure this syntax is also supported by your environment.
 For example, Rollup has [**@rollup/plugin-dynamic-import-vars**](https://github.com/rollup/plugins/tree/master/packages/dynamic-import-vars).
-See [this issue](https://github.com/peterpeterparker/web-social-share/issues/48) for more info.

 ## Getting Started